-One way to reduce risks of ESD events is by using pink antistatic bags.
+One way to reduce the risks of ESD events is by using pink antistatic bags.

 What are they made from?

-Pink antistatic bags are made from a blow-molded, low-density polyethylene (LPDE) material containing an antistatic additive.
-This strong and lightweight method of storage allows items that are not ESD sensitive in to an EPA, as the bags do not generate a static charge.
+Pink antistatic bags are made from a blow-moulded, low-density polyethylene (LPDE) material containing an antistatic additive.
+This strong and lightweight method of storage allows items that are not ESD sensitive into an EPA, as the bags do not generate a static charge.

 What level of protection do they give?

 The bags have no shielding properties so they won’t protect your recently refurbished motherboard or PCB components from physical contact with static charges.
 They do however prevent items inside from generating these charges and can be used in an EPA for this purpose.

 Pink antistatic bags can hold items that are made from materials which create a triboelectric charge; a static charge generated by friction between two materials.
 When working with ESD sensitive components or equipment, it is best practice to keep essential items such as manuals, bolts, screws, plastic clips or casings stored in pink antistatic bags, preventing potential contact.